antonioortegajr/IDX-Broker-API-Quick-Tester/README.md

-READ ME
+#IDX-Broker-API-Quick-Tester

+##Standard Disclaimer:
-Standard Disclaimer: This code is not official IDX Broker code.
+This code is not official IDX Broker code.
 It does use their API, but in NO WAY is it supported by IDX Broker.
 DO NOT contact IDX Broker for any support of this code.

 Updated to new version of this tester.